Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge

 where $\boldsymbol{W}$ represents the network weight of a global CNN in each client. $f^{(k)}(\boldsymbol{W})$ is the $k$th client's local objective function that measures the local empirical risk over the heterogeneous dataset $\mathcal{D}^k$. $\ell$ is the loss function of the global CNN model.

+Most off-the-shelf federated optimization methods (e.g., FedAvg \cite{mcmahan2016communication}, FedProx \cite{li2018federated}, FedNova \cite{wang2020tackling}, and FedOpt \cite{reddi2020adaptive}) propose to solve objective function \eqref{eq:FL} with variant local SGD \cite{yu2019parallel} optimization methods for communication-efficient training and demonstrate their characteristics with experiments on linear models (logistic regression) or shallow neural networks (2 convolutional layers).

-The objective function \eqref{eq:FL} is viewed as a distributed optimization problem and can also be solved using off-the-shelf algorithms (e.g., FedProx \cite{li2018federated} and FedMA \cite{wang2020federated}).
-These methods utilize local SDG and model averaging \cite{yu2019parallel} for communication-efficient training.
-However, as shown in Fig. \ref{fig:am}(a), the main drawback of FL is that existing methods cannot address the resource-constrained nature of edge devices.
+However, as shown in Fig. \ref{fig:am}(a), the main drawback is that these methods cannot train large CNN at the \textbf{\textit{resource-constrained}} edge devices due to lack of GPU accelerators and sufficient memory.
 Model parallelism-based split learning \cite{gupta2018distributed,vepakomma2018split}, as shown in Fig. \ref{fig:am}(b), attempts to break the computational constraint by splitting $\boldsymbol{W}$ into two portions and offloading the larger portion into the server-side, but a single mini-batch iteration requires remote forward propagation and backpropagation.
 For edge computing, such a highly frequent synchronization mechanism may lead to the severe straggler problem that significantly slows down the training process.